CanerCo/smallcodingprojects/README.md

+# Introduction

+This repository hosts a collection of small coding projects I've worked on over the years.
+While the repository itself is new, the projects within date back several years.

 # Rock-Paper-Scissors Game

 This is a simple command-line implementation of the classic game Rock-Paper-Scissors.
 The user can choose between rock, paper, or scissors, and the computer will randomly choose its move.
 The outcome of the game is then displayed: win, lose, or draw.